-Winter is in full swing and that means we’re all looking for ways to save energy while staying warm.
+Winter is in full swing and you know what that means – we’re all looking for ways to save energy and stay warm.
 However, there are many cold weather “facts” people know that just aren’t so.

 Myth #1: You need to be cold to save energy.